History of engineering: Modern era

-The inventions of Thomas Savery and the Scottish engineer James Watt gave rise to modern Mechanical Engineering.
-The development of specialized machines and their maintenance tools during the Industrial Revolution led to the rapid growth of Mechanical Engineering both in its birthplace Britain and abroad.
+The inventions of Thomas Savery and the Scottish engineer James Watt gave rise to modern mechanical engineering.
+The development of specialized machines and their maintenance tools during the Industrial Revolution led to the rapid growth of mechanical engineering, both in its birthplace of Britain and abroad.

-The discipline of Electrical Engineering was shaped by the experiments of Alessandro Volta in the 19th century, the experiments of Michael Faraday, Georg Ohm and others and the invention of the electric motor in 1872.
-Electrical engineering became a profession late in the 19th century.
-Practitioners had created a global electric telegraph network and the first electrical engineering institutions to support the new discipline were founded in the UK and US.
-Although it is impossible to precisely pinpoint a first electrical engineer, Francis Ronalds stands ahead of the field, who created the first working electric telegraph system in 1816 and documented his vision of how the world could be transformed by electricity.
+The discipline of electrical engineering was shaped by the experiments of Alessandro Volta in the 19th century, the experiments of Michael Faraday, Georg Ohm and others and the invention of the electric motor in 1872.
+Electrical engineering became a profession late in the 19th century; the first professorship for Electrical Engineering was established in 1882 at Technische Universität Darmstadt in Germany.
+Practitioners created a global electric telegraph network.
+Although it is impossible to precisely pinpoint a first electrical engineer, Francis Ronalds, who created the first working electric telegraph system in 1816 and documented his vision of how the world could be transformed by electricity, has been named as a candidate.

-The work of James Maxwell and Heinrich Hertz in the late 19th century gave rise to the field of Electronics.
-The later inventions of the vacuum tube and the transistor further accelerated the development of Electronics to such an extent that electrical and electronics engineers currently outnumber their colleagues of any other Engineering specialty.
+The work of James Maxwell and Heinrich Hertz in the late 19th century gave rise to the field of electronics.
+The later inventions of the vacuum tube and the transistor further accelerated the development of electronics to such an extent that in the late 20th century, electrical and electronics engineers outnumbered their colleagues of any other engineering specialty.

-Chemical Engineering, like its counterpart Mechanical Engineering, developed in the 19th century during the Industrial Revolution.
-Industrial scale manufacturing demanded new materials and new processes and by 1880 the need for large scale production of chemicals was such that a new industry was created, dedicated to the development and large scale manufacturing of chemicals in new industrial plants.
+Chemical engineering, like its counterpart mechanical engineering, developed in the 19th century during the Industrial Revolution.
+Industrial scale manufacturing demanded new materials and new processes; by 1880 the need for large scale production of chemicals was such that a new industry was created, dedicated to the development and large scale manufacturing of chemicals in new industrial plants.
 The role of the chemical engineer was the design of these chemical plants and processes.
+In 1891, the world's first Bachelor's degrees in Chemical Engineering were granted at the Massachusetts Institute of Technology.

-Aeronautical Engineering deals with aircraft design while Aerospace Engineering is a more modern term that expands the reach envelope of the discipline by including spacecraft design.
-Its origins can be traced back to the aviation pioneers around the turn of the 20th century although the work of Sir George Cayley has recently been dated as being from the last decade of the 18th century.
+Aeronautical engineering deals with aircraft design while aerospace engineering is a more modern term that includes spacecraft design.
+Its origins can be traced back to the aviation pioneers around the turn of the 20th century, although the work of Sir George Cayley has recently been dated as being from the last decade of the 18th century.
 Early knowledge of aeronautical engineering was largely empirical with some concepts and skills imported from other branches of engineering.
 Only a decade after the successful flights by the Wright brothers, the 1920s saw extensive development of aeronautical engineering through development of World War I military aircraft.
 Meanwhile, research to provide fundamental background science continued by combining theoretical physics with experiments.

 The first PhD in engineering (technically, applied science and engineering) awarded in the United States went to Willard Gibbs at Yale University in 1863; it was also the second PhD awarded in science in the U.S.

-In 1990, with the rise of computer technology, the first search engine was built by computer engineer Alan Emtage.